Start Up Loans business loans review

-Kickstart your new business with a government-backed startup loan of up to £25,000.
+Kickstart your new business with a government-backed startup loan of up to £25,000 at a fixed rate of 6%.

 Established in 2012, Start Up Loans (SUL) is a government-backed subsidiary of the British Business Bank.
 Working with a national network of delivery partners, its goal is to ensure new businesses have access to affordable funding and mentoring.
 SUL loans are available to individuals to start a new business or expand an existing enterprise.